a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 Make sure that there's a recent backup of your instance, just in case.
 You can check this on [Now Support](https://support.servicenow.com/).

-2. Retrieve any remote update sets from lower instances, but don't commit.
+#### 2. Retrieve any remote update sets from lower instances, but don't commit

+Go to the relevent Remote Instance **(get the proper name or a way to access the page)** and press Retrieve Remote Update Sets **(check that this is the correct wording)**.

+Do not commit any of the update sets, though.

 3. Preserve any custom applications (as these aren't always captured in update sets).
 Ask your dev team to support you here.
 You can usually export an entire application via the Studio.
 [This article](https://www.servicenow.com/docs/bundle/yokohama-application-development/page/build/applications/task/preserve-applications-during-clone.html) provides some more info.
 4. Preserve any open local update sets that aren't named "Default".
   - The easiest way to do this is to create a batch inside the Global scope for all of these.